So you want to pursue a career in UI design, but there’s just one tiny issue holding you back: you have absolutely no

 - Consider your next move

-Prefer to learn with both your eyes and your ears?
-Check out the video below in which Sarah, one of the in-house student advisors on our complete UI Design Program, walks you through the above steps.
+If you prefer a video approach, in this video Sarah, one of the in-house student advisors on our complete UI Design Program, walks you through the above steps.
 Prefer just to read?
 Then keep on scrolling!